kai3341/wrap-mutant/packages/core/README.md

 # API V2

 And I hope just this API you will use in you production.
 Usage is almost the same, but it works in a bit different way.
-Instead of creating `new Proxy()` object on each mutation we can pre-create batch [Proxy][MDNProxy] objects and then rotate tham via roundrobin algothythm.
+Instead of creating `new Proxy()` object on each mutation we can pre-create batch [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects and then rotate tham via roundrobin algothythm.
 It means the cost of the each reference update becomes a zero.

 ```javascript
 import { wrapCached, toggleCached, unwrap } from "@wrap-mutant/core";
 ```

-Difference between `wrap` and `wrapCached` usage is the `wrapCached` accepts additional optional argument `count` meaning how many [Proxy][MDNProxy] objects will be pre-created.
+Difference between `wrap` and `wrapCached` usage is the `wrapCached` accepts additional optional argument `count` meaning how many [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects will be pre-created.
 By default `count=3`.
 There is no point to make it less then `2`, but you may pass more if you need.

-And `toggleCached` usage is the same as `rewrap`, but it returns next pre-created [Proxy][MDNProxy] object.
+And `toggleCached` usage is the same as `rewrap`, but it returns next pre-created [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.

 > // TODO: put here animated SVG explaining the idea